mikkopoyhonen/noisetester/README.md

 - CB Client: `<ip of eth0>:8000`
 - CB API: `<ip of eth0>:9002`
 - CB IO: `<ip of eth0>:9001`

+You can get your ip address by typing `hostname -I` to your bash.

 In case you want to test against production or lankku you can set:
 - CB API: contriboard.n4sjamk.org / lankku.n4sjamk.org